 You should find out exactly what your auto insurance and credit card cover before declining, though.
 Some minor damages may only be covered by the Hertz damage waiver.
 Your personal auto insurance or credit card insurance may not cover certain types of large or luxury vehicles, of vehicles, or certain types of damages.
 Credit cards often provide only secondary coverage, which kicks in once other forms of insurance have expired, and they often provide only collision and not liability coverage.
 They may not cover rentals in certain foreign countries, or when driving on dirt roads, and you must use a card filed under your name; and you may need to use a business card for business travel.

-What to Do After a Hertz Rental Car Accident
+What to Do After Hertz Rental Car Accidents

-After a Hertz rental car accident, you should take the same steps you would take after any car accident, including calling 911 and getting help for anyone who is injured; exchanging contact and insurance information with the other parties; and gathering basic evidence, such as witness contact information and photographs of the accident.
+After Hertz rental car accidents, drivers should take the same steps you would take after any car accident, including calling 911 and getting help for anyone who is injured; exchanging contact and insurance information with the other parties; and gathering basic evidence, such as witness contact information and photographs of the accident.

 You should report the accident to your insurance company (whichever insurance company is covering the costs of your rental car, whether that be your regular insurer, your credit card, or Hertz).
 You should also report the accident to Hertz as soon as possible.